julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Building relationships/Note.md

 - **Recording boundaries** was the least certain pattern in this node.
 Some examples involved simple procedural consent rather than deeper coaching behavior.
 - It was retained because the corpus included direct permission, off-record options, and immediate honoring of a pause request.
 - Evidence was limited to explicit transcript language.
 No assumptions were made about privacy policy, access, or confidentiality beyond what the meetings stated.
+- BL-091 and BL-115 are a mirror pair: BL-091 covers the student new to the community; BL-115 covers the adult new to the student.
+Both retained because trigger and actor differ.
+- BL-115's "walk the inherited record with the student" borders 1.2's use of student knowledge (BL-023); separated because BL-115 governs transferring the relationship, BL-023 governs using knowledge inside an established one.
+BL-115's executed evidence is one campus/era (see its Confidence section)

 # Node 1.2 — Getting to Know Students